 At the end of the ascending clock auction, the Operator shall consolidate the Additional LNG Capacity with the parts of the Phase A, LNG Bundled Capacity, per LNG User and per Day, in Continuous LNG Capacity.

-Any further details concerning the conduct of this procedure shall be specified in the LNG Auction Manual.
+The maximum Continuous Capacity reserved for each successful Bidder-User of the first phase and any further details concerning the conduct of this procedure shall be specified in the LNG Auction Manual.

 At the end of the Phase B procedure, the Operator shall announce the ranking of the Phase B bidding and shall inform each LNG User involved in the bidding Phase, for the Complementary Capacity, awarded to him, for each Day of the Year and the final price of the Continuous LNG Capacity as a result of the process integration, upon completion of the LNG Auction.